Accent Walls

 After

-Looking straight at the wall in this finished shot, the paneling is crisp, the shadow lines are sharp, and the whole thing reads as intentional and refined.
-The HVAC vent and sensor in the upper panel field were carefully integrated — boxed into the layout so they sit within a panel rather than awkwardly overlapping a batten.
+In this finished shot the paneling is crisp and the shadow lines are sharp.
+Look at the HVAC vent and sensor in the upper panel field.
+We boxed them into the layout so they sit inside a panel instead of awkwardly overlapping a batten.
 That kind of planning is what separates a quality millwork installation from a rushed one.

 After: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL